SITE PARTNER:

 Arm yourself with a map from the entrance board and get lost in the cool-on-the-hottest-day extensive labyrinth of wheelchair and stroller accessible paths through rainforests, desert plants, bamboo groves, South American and African glades.

-Mt Coot-tha Botanic Gardens Toowong
+Japanese Garden at the Mt Coot-tha Botanic Gardens Toowong

 Many visitors content themselves with the ornamental lakes which are also home to turtles and a variety of water birds, the Tropical Dome and exquisite Japanese Garden which was originally part of the Japan Pavilion at Expo 88, but the gardens extend far beyond these popular attractions.

-Mt Coot-tha Botanic Gardens Toowong
+Kitchen in the Garden at the Mt Coot-tha Botanic Gardens Toowong

-Looking for inspiration on what fruit and vegetables to grow at home yourself, then a visit to the Kitchen in the Garden is must.
+Looking for inspiration on what fruit and vegetables to grow at home yourself, then a visit to the Kitchen in the Garden is a must.

-Mt Coot-tha Botanic Gardens Toowong
+Hide & Seek Children's Trail at the Mt Coot-tha Botanic Gardens Toowong

 Bonsai House, Mt Coot-tha Botanic Gardens Toowong

-From here, pass through the Bonsai House and African glade and if still feeling energetic, it’s recommended to meander the zig zag path uphill towards the Bunya forest as there are spectacular city views and a great lunch spot to be enjoyed from the adjacent lookout.
+From here, pass through the Bonsai House and African glade and, if still feeling energetic, it’s recommended to meander the zigzag path uphill towards the Bunya Forest as there are spectacular city views and a great lunch spot to be enjoyed from the adjacent lookout.

 For the intrepid, beyond here again is the less trampled Australian section, featuring a lake, melaleuca wetlands, tropical rainforest, eucalypts and heathland.